 At Cedar House Liverpool student accommodation, attention to detail has been paid to ensure that you have a wonderful stay at the property and brilliant university life too.
 Find all rooms to be immaculately furnished with a comfortable bed, ample study space, large wardrobe for all your clothes and belongings, study space and a private shower.
 The cluster flats have a communal kitchen and living area as well.
 Come home to spending time with your friends and flatmates in the living area.
 Watch a movie on your laptop together or you can also prep your meals in the kitchen.
 It is always fun to cook together, imagine all the new recipes you will learn.
 If you are looking for a more private and independent set up then you will love the studio apartments.
 These apartments are fully self-contained, you will have your bed, ample space for storage, a private shower, study space and a fully fitted kitchen.
 Studios are perfect for mature students, you can work on your research without any distraction and when you need to relax watch a favourite show on your laptop.
 When not studying enjoy the social spaces at the property.
 Head down to enjoy spending time with your friends in the common room, watch a movie, catch up over a cup of coffee, play a board game or meet other residents and socialise.
 If you plan on bringing your bike with you to university then the bike storage is perfect for you.
 No need for cluttering your room or leave your bike on the outside unattended, park it safely instead in the storage until the next time that you need to use it.

 International students in Liverpool will find plenty to do in the city.
-Why not being with taking a cruise across the Mersey river.
+Why not being with taking a cruise across the Mersey River.
 You will be able to enjoy the beautiful skyline of the city and if interested you could also take a trip to Seacombe and Woodside, enjoy the Spaceport and U-Boat story here.
-At Spaceport you will be able to explore space and space travel related information and also understand in depth about the space expeditions whilst U-Boat is a museum where WWII German U-Boat is on display.
+At Spaceport you will be able to explore space and space travel-related information and also understand in depth about the space expeditions whilst U-Boat is a museum where WWII German U-Boat is on display.
 If you are an adrenaline junkie then wakeboarding or indoor paintballing both will be of interest to you.

-Around Cedar House too there is plenty to explore with Lucha Lubre within walking distance so you won't have to worry about cooking again.
+Around Cedar House student accommodation there is plenty to explore with Lucha Lubre within walking distance so you won't have to worry about cooking again.
 Enjoy authentic Mexican flavours here.
 Just 2mins from the property, it is also the best place to break the monotony of books.
 Hard Times & Misery is the ideal place to get rid of your mid-week blues, enjoy lively music and a few drinks here with your friends and be back home under 5mins.

 Private Room(2 types to choose from)